michael092749/email-tracker/README.md

 On any device:

 1. Fill in credentials in cred.py
-2. Change the `LINK` of the tracking pixel to be your server's IP address followed by `\tracking-pixel
+2. Change the `LINK` of the tracking pixel to be your server's IP address followed by \tracking-pixel
-3. Edit email subject, HTML body and recipicent variables in `tracker.py`
+3. Edit email subject, HTML body and the recipient variables in `tracker.py`
 4. Send the email by running `python3 tracker.py`

 ### 5. Done!